AbdullahKazi500/mm/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Here goes organization
+  - name: N/A
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research is all about quantum computing.

 interests:
-  - Artificial Intelligence
+  - Science
-  - Computational Linguistics
+  - Technology
-  - Information Retrieval
+  - Volunteering :D

 education:
   courses: